hvitoi/tech-docs/data/big-data/kafka/properties/properties.md

   - `fetch.max.bytes`: maximum size of the batch to be consumed (covers multiple partitions).
 Defaults to 50MB
   - `max.poll.records`: Maximum numbers of records to fetch per request.
 Increase it if the messages are small in size and your RAM is huge.
 Defaults to 500 messages.
 It's good practice to monitor how many records are being polled per request
   - `max.partitions.fetch.bytes`: maximum data to receive per partition (broker).
 If you have 100 partitions, you will need a lot of RAM
+- **Quota**
+  - `Limit the bandwidth` for producer and consumers per clientid or consumer group
+    - quota.consumer.default
+    - quota.producer.default